 Oblivion (126 min., PG-13) Tom Cruise patrols a ravaged, depopulated Earth in 2077.
 The film contains little graphic violence, but a lot of loud aerial warfare and gunfights.
 One swimming scene involves backview nudity.
 The script includes rare profanity.

-Scary Movie 5 (85 min., PG-13) An R rating seems more appropriate to this latest installment in the horror-spoof series.
+Scary Movie 5 (85 min., PG-13) An R rating seems appropriate to the latest installment in the horror-spoof series.
 The film brims with penis jokes, explicit sexual behavior, and occasional strong profanity.
-The script includes rare but distinctive use of words N-, F-, and B-, and an even worse word scrawled on a mirror.
+The script includes use of words N-, F-, and B-, and an even worse word scrawled on a mirror.
 Other sexual humor involves dogs copulating and a human trying to mount pieces of furniture.
-We see Santa’s bare behind.
-Chimps engage in toilet humor.
+We also see Santa’s bare behind.

 Disconnect (115 min., R) Several people’s lives intersect through the Web and social media.
 The film contains semi-explicit depictions of teenagers interacting sexually online with paying adults.
 These scenes include female toplessness and underage males in partial undress and exploitative settings.
 Dialogue features crude and explicit sexual slang, and other strong profanity.
 The story includes a teen suicide attempt.
 It also has instances of non-lethal violence.